-began offering walking tours, they were pretty short, because I was nervous, and I'm starstruck, totally in awe of the brilliant other people who really, truly know this city.21 But year after year, I learned more of the secrets and stories of this fascinating place, and the tour got longer.
+city.21 But year after year, I learned more of the secrets and stories of this fascinating place, and the tour got longer.
 There was never a formal route or an organized, written list of things to see.
 We'd just walk around, chat, and I'd tell stories.
 Here are a few more of them.

-We'd begin at the intersection of Granville Street and Georgia Street downtown, and I'd describe the history of 'urban renewal,' a common but misguided urban policy of the 1950s and 1960s across Western Europe, the U.S., and Canada that had creatively destroyed older buildings over the decades at this spot.
+We'd begin at the intersection of Granville Street and Georgia Street downtown, and I'd describe the history of 'urban renewal,' a common but misguided urban policy of the 1950s and 1960s across Western Europe, the U.S., and Canada.
+Successive generations of local planners, policy-makers, and business elites who had been influenced by the ideas of urban renewal had creatively destroyed older buildings over the decades at this spot.
 I'd point to the top of the latest new condo towers and recite the penthouse sales price recently disclosed in our effusive real estate press (Cdn \$25 million isn't unusual these days).
-Entirely new stories came into view with the realization that William Gibson - who has been writing frighteningly realistic novels about virtual reality for almost forty years now in what he made famous as the 'cyberpunk' genre - lives in Vancouver.22 This town
+Entirely new stories came into view with the realization that William Gibson - who has been writing frighteningly realistic novels about virtual reality for almost forty years now in what he made famous as the